The Gramm–Leach–Bliley Act (GLBA)

 The primary columns in your risk assessment template should include information related to the threats your organization is facing.
 Remember, the objectives of a GLBA risk assessment should always be focused on GLBA regulations.
 Maintain focus on these threats to ensure the assessment does not go beyond scope.

-Risks to your organization can be either internal or external.
+Risks to your organization and the customer data it collects can be either internal or external.
 Look for broad areas of concern including existing physical and electronic security measures, security operations, response procedures, and all other potentially disruptive events.
 List these threats by name with one item per row, broken down to a level granular enough to be actionable.

 One of the columns on your template should include a list of the parties most affected by each threat.
 By organizing information in this way, you will be better able to identify possible actions which can be taken.

 Note that individual threats may affect multiple parties, and risks for each party may be different.
 Consider breaking this information down even further in order to identify additional steps that may need to be taken.

 Once risks have been identified, they need to be qualitatively assessed in order to determine priority.
 While all threats could ideally be addressed simultaneously, this will likely not be the case here due to limited resources or budgets.
 By prioritizing tasks, you will be able to more efficiently work through line items.

 Items should be ranked on their likelihood of occurrence.
 These rankings will be highly dependent on both the individual line items as well as the unique security posture of your business.
 Realistically assess the possibility of given threats based on shared industry knowledge and historical company data.

 Each item on your list should be given a ranking based on the potential the item has to disrupt your business.
 This can include operational delays, financial setbacks, or other metrics deemed crucial to day-to-day business.